Wasm lacks stack manipulation ops like dup and swap, making it a register machine with RPN encoding, not a true stack machine.

 Key Takeaways

-Until the multi-value extension, control flow blocks (if, block) could not read values from the outer stack and could only return one value, further breaking the stack-machine model.
+Before the multi-value extension, Wasm control flow blocks could not interact with the outer stack at all, further exposing the register-machine design.

 Hacker News Comment Review